mangdangroboticsclub/mini_pupper_ros/README.md

 * To use Gazebo simulator, "1.1 PC Setup" is required.
 * To control Mini Pupper, "1.2 Mini Pupper Setup" is required.
 * To control Mini Pupper using visualize tools, "1.1 PC Setup" and "1.2 Mini Pupper Setup" is required.
+* To use Gazebo simulator or control Mini Pupper using joystick,  "1.4 Joystick Setup" is required.

 ### 1.1 PC Setup